 We recommend that you take legal advice before you terminate an employee.
 If you have already terminated an employee and are subject to an Unfair Dismissal Claim, please don’t hesitate to contact us for advice and assistance.

-Please contact Douglas Cheveralls if you would like to discuss any aspect of unfair dismissal or employment law.
+If you would like to discuss any aspect of unfair dismissal or employment law please contact us.

 Revised and updated 26 August 2019